ntmv/bayes-shrinkage-risk/README.md

-#  Optional Stopping in a Bayesian Framework for Models with Misspecified Priors
+#  An Exploration of Optional Stopping in a Bayesian Framework for Misspecified Models
 Term project for Topics in Bayesian Analysis and Decision Theory (Stat 520C)